yohasebe/openai-chat-api-workflow/README.md

 <img src='./icons/openai.png' style='height:120px;'/>

-🎩 An [Alfred 5](https://www.alfredapp.com/) Workflow for using [OpenAI](https://beta.openai.com/) Chat API to interact with GPT-3.5/GPT-4 🤖💬 It also allows image generation 🖼️, speech-to-text conversion 🎤, and text-to-speech synthesis 🔈
+🎩 An [Alfred 5](https://www.alfredapp.com/) Workflow for using [OpenAI](https://beta.openai.com/) Chat API to interact with GPT-3.5/GPT-4 🤖💬 It also allows image generation 🖼️, image understanding 🧠, speech-to-text conversion 🎤, and text-to-speech synthesis 🔈

 You can execute all the above features using: